apollographql/apollo/docs/source/intro/platform.md

 * [Integration with Datadog](https://www.apollographql.com/docs/graph-manager/datadog-integration/)
 * Longer data retention

-## 4. Federate your graph with Apollo Federation
+## Step 4: Federate your graph with Apollo Federation

 As your data graph grows, it can be useful to divide its functionality across multiple GraphQL services that own distinct portions of the graph's schema.
 Doing so is known as adopting a **federated architecture**.
 Apollo has defined the specification for a particular federated architecture called [**Apollo Federation**](https://www.apollographql.com/docs/apollo-server/federation/introduction/).